 American Samoa Telecommunications Authority ("ASTCA"), the government-owned incumbent local exchange carrier in the U.S. Territory of American Samoa, owns, constructs and operates the branch to American Samoa and corresponding landing station.

-The Hawaiki submarine cable system has been ready for service as of Jul.
+The Hawaiki submarine cable system was ready for service on Jul.
 20, 2018.

 In June 2019, Hawaiki Cable opened new subsea route to the US with direct access to Los Angeles, based on the most easterly segment of the SEA-US cable.